WordPress/gutenberg/docs/designers-developers/developers/themes/theme-json.md

 This describes the current efforts to consolidate the various APIs into a single point – a `experimental-theme.json` file that should be located inside the root of the theme directory.

+### Settings can be controlled per block

+The Block Editor already allows the control of specific settings such as alignment, drop cap, whether it's present in the inserter, etc at the block level.
+The goal is to surface these for themes to control at a block level.

-### Presets become CSS Custom Properties
+### CSS Custom Properties

-Presets such as [color palettes](https://developer.wordpress.org/block-editor/developers/themes/theme-support/#block-color-palettes), [font sizes](https://developer.wordpress.org/block-editor/developers/themes/theme-support/#block-font-sizes), and [gradients](https://developer.wordpress.org/block-editor/developers/themes/theme-support/#block-gradient-presets) will be enqueued as CSS Custom Properties for themes to use.

-These will be enqueued to the front-end and editor.
+Presets such as [color palettes](https://developer.wordpress.org/block-editor/developers/themes/theme-support/#block-color-palettes), [font sizes](https://developer.wordpress.org/block-editor/developers/themes/theme-support/#block-font-sizes), and [gradients](https://developer.wordpress.org/block-editor/developers/themes/theme-support/#block-gradient-presets) become CSS Custom Properties, and will be enqueued by the system for themes to use in both the front-end and the editors.
+There's also a mechanism to create your own CSS Custom Properties.

 ### Some block styles are managed

 By providing the block style properties in a structured way, the Block Editor can "manage" the CSS that comes from different origins (user, theme, and core CSS), reducing the amount of CSS loaded in the page and preventing specificity wars due to the competing needs of the components involved (themes, blocks, plugins).

-### Settings can be controlled per block

-The Block Editor already allows the control of specific settings such as alignment, drop cap, whether it's present in the inserter, etc at the block level.
-The goal is to surface these for themes to control.

 ## Specification